mlane/react-typescript-style-guide/README.md

 - **New feature flags must be added to featureFlags.ts**
   - This ensures **visibility** and prevents unexpected feature toggles.
 - **Use feature flags only for meaningful toggles**
-  - Avoid flagging trivial UI changes.
-  - Flags should be used for **significant features, redesigns, or experiments**.
+  - Feature flags should be reserved for **substantial feature rollouts, experiments, or redesigns**—not minor UI tweaks.
 - **Local storage overrides take precedence**
   - Developers can **manually toggle flags via local storage**, making testing easier.